Taiwans Lai Has Call With US House Speaker Johnson - UrduPoint

 Taiwan's Lai Has Call With US House Speaker Johnson

-Hagatna, (APP - UrduPoint / Pakistan Point News - 5th Dec, 2024) Taiwanese President Lai Ching-te spoke to Republican US House Speaker Mike Johnson, Lai's office told AFP Thursday, as he visits the American territory Guam during a Pacific tour that has angered China.
+Ngerulmud, (APP - UrduPoint / Pakistan Point News - 5th Dec, 2024) President Lai Ching-te spoke Thursday to Republican US House Speaker Mike Johnson, the Taiwanese leader's office said as he visited the American territory Guam during a Pacific tour that has angered China.

 Taiwan calls itself a sovereign nation, but Beijing insists the democratic island is part of its territory and opposes any official exchanges with it.